pytorch/tutorials/prototype_source/skip_param_init.rst

 Skipping Initialization
 -----------------------

-As of PyTorch 1.10.0, it is possible to skip parameter initialization during module construction, avoiding wasted computation.
+It is now possible to skip parameter initialization during module construction, avoiding wasted computation.
 This is easily accomplished using the :func:`torch.nn.utils.skip_init` function:

 ::